Freediving Holidays Testimonials

 I discovered on the course that there’s a lot more to it.
 At the basic level you learn it on the beginners course, but going back over those basics again reaffirms it and helps you be a better freediver when you’re going about it.
 The efficiency, the buoyancy, every aspect of it really, even the preparation and the mind space.
 There’s a lot to learn on it.

 I think it’s more relaxed for me being in the water now, going in, even just on Saturday morning, I think I feel a lot more relaxed.
-Zoe’s really helped with getting into that right mindset, the techniques again, going through with you, the buoyancy stuff, trying to slow it down just before you reach the freefall aspect, then going hard on the way up, and then slowing it down and stop at the end as you come up, that’s really helped.
-And actually with Jorgen as well, learning about my freak of nature hands free ability, he actually went through what was going on and that’s quite interesting to understand what’s actually happening there.
+The instructors really helped with getting into that right mindset, the techniques again, going through with you, the buoyancy stuff, trying to slow it down just before you reach the freefall aspect, then going hard on the way up, and then slowing it down and stop at the end as you come up, that’s really helped.
+Learning about my freak of nature hands free ability, they actually went through what was going on and that’s quite interesting to understand what’s actually happening there.
 There have definitely been a few benefits from doing the course.

 I decided to do the course because it had been a while since formal dive training, and over the years I’ve preferred freediving to scuba and then I enjoyed the training I did with you in 2011 I think it was, so I thought I’ll get in contact and it seemed like the sensible step was to see if I could take it to the next level.